xertji/Quality-wine/README.md

-# quality-wine
+# Quality-wine

- In this  initially exploration of dataset was done.
+ In this  initially  of dataset was done.

  Then plotting was done by using matplotlib and seaborn to see how columns were distributed in the dataset.

- #Preprocessing of Dataset
+# Preprocessing of dataset

- Creating categorical variables for Quality.
+ Creating categorical variables for Quality column.

  Splitting the dataset into 'training set' and 'test set'.